Baptiste-Leterrier/md5-collision-finder/README.md

 As explained in the code, it will prompt a message every 100000 tests so don't panic.

-In the end, it will prompt the list of string which generate similar hashes.
+- In the end, it will prompt the list of string which generate similar hashes.
 Keep in mind that they are only similar for a portion of the hash (except if you have generate a full length hash)

+- It also have a cool feature to limit the use of RAM.
+You can't set a limit to not destroy your system and be able to leave your computer during processing.

 Licence GPL GNU